dokato/code-review-site/content/pages/about.md

 In this workshop we want to encourage the adoption of Code Review as a standard development practice for any researcher and practitioner who is interested in improving the quality of their code, and levelling up their software skills.

-You will learn what Code review is, how it works, and what are some of the best practice to deliver it effectively.
+You will learn what *code review* is, how it works, and what are some of the best practice to deliver it effectively in the academic setting.
-During the workshop, you will hear from experts and will work together with experienced Research Sofware Engineers in practical sessions to assess the quality of code snippets gathered from existing open research software, or you can bring your own code, and get immediate feedback on it!
+During the workshop, you will hear from experts and will work together with experienced Research Sofware Engineers in practical sessions to assess the quality of code snippets gathered from existing open research software!

 # Who is it for?